void

 Literature

 Bayonne is indirectly mentioned through the "bayonet", a weapon that is believed to have got its name from this French town.
-The weapon obviously appears throughout the novel, but is first mentioned as the two soldiers with mounted bayonets escort Švejk from Střelecký ostrov to Posádková věznice at Hradčany.
+The weapon appears throughout the novel, but is first mentioned when two soldiers with fixed bayonets escort Švejk from Střelecký ostrov to Posádková věznice at Hradčany.

 Background

-Bayonne is a town in France that is believed to have provided the name for the bayonet, a bladed weapon typically mounted on rifles and used in close-quarter combat.
+Bayonne is a town in France that is believed to have provided the name for the bayonet, a bladed weapon typically mounted on rifles and used in close-quarters combat.

-The bayonet was invented in the 17th century and was widely used in World War I as is evident from the text of the novel.
-The stock rifle of k.u.k.
+The bayonet was invented in the 17th century and was widely used in the First World War, as is evident from the text of the novel.
+The standard rifle of the k.u.k.
 Heer, Mannlicher M95, could be supplied with several varieties.
-The weapon is in use also in moderne armies (2017).
+The weapon is also in use in modern armies (2017).

 Quote(s) from the novel